Environment Policy Statement

 Environmental Management System (EMS)

 Our EMS is a management system that covers all environmental aspects of the Port.
 It includes an Environmental Policy, Aspects and Impacts Register, Procedures, Objectives and Targets, Legal Register, Auditing, Plans and other components.
-The EMS is to be further developed and certified in accordance with ISO 14001:2015
+The EMS is certified in accordance with ISO 14001:2015

 Port Environment Protection Plan (PEPP)